Aids for Pulpit Vacancy

 The full service of Holy Communion may only be used when a presbyter (pastor) or bishop presides.

-Four different orders for Sunday worship during the
+Four different orders for Sunday worship are provided for

 And the true adornment of the churches is godly, useful, and clear doctrine, the devout use of the Sacraments, ardent prayer, and the like.
 Candles, golden vessels, tapers, altar-cloths, images, and similar adornments are becoming, but they are not the adornment that properly belongs to the Church. — Apology XXIV:51